fossabot/reactlang.js/README.md

  1. Fork this repository and clone it.
  2. Create a branch from develop: `git checkout -b feature/xxxxxxx`
- 3. Submit a PR to be merge into develop branch.
+ 3. Submit a PR to be merged into develop branch.

 ## Testing